 You can get to Paris by train, plane or bus.
-Some travelers use the popular Eurail pass.
+If you’re looking for budget accommodation in Paris, check out Hostelbokers.
 A good tip for visiting the main and popular attractions in the city is to come early.
 When arriving at least a half an hour before opening times, you avoid an hour or more wait at the entrance later in the day.
 Another thing to remember is that holidays like Easter find the main sites of the city so crowded that even early comers must wait 2 or 3 hours.

 Did I miss anything in this list?
 What are your top attractions in Paris?